don/node-eddystone-beacon/README.md

 This only runs on Linux.
 You need to run as sudo.
 See [bleno](https://github.com/sandeepmistry/bleno#running-on-linux) for more info.

-Have an older machine or Raspberry P?
+Have an older machine or Raspberry Pi?
 Add a [Bluetooth 4.0 USB Adapter](http://www.adafruit.com/products/1327).